sphinx-doc/sphinx/doc/usage/extensions/math.rst

    Version 4.0 changes the version of MathJax used to version 3.
-You may need to override ``mathjax_path`` to ``https://cdn.jsdelivr.net/npm/mathjax@2/MathJax.js?config=TeX-AMS-MML_HTMLorMML`` or update your configuration options for version 3.
+You may need to override ``mathjax_path`` to ``https://cdn.jsdelivr.net/npm/mathjax@2/MathJax.js?config=TeX-AMS-MML_HTMLorMML`` or `update your configuration options for version 3`_.

+.. _update your configuration options for version 3: http://docs.mathjax.org/en/latest/web/configuration.html#converting-your-v2-configuration-to-v3

 .. versionadded:: 1.1